The Dirichlet problem for the constant mean curvature equation in Sol_3

-Besides, a polygon $\mathcal{P}\subset\overline{\Omega}$ is said to be an admissible polygon if it is a curvilinear polygon whose sides are curves of Euclidean curvature $\pm 2H/y$ and vertices are chosen from among the endpoints of arcs of the families $\{A_i\}$ and $\{B_i\}.$ For an admissible polygon $\mathcal{P},$ we denote by $\alpha$ and $\beta$ the total Euclidean lengths of the arcs in the boundary $\partial \mathcal{P}$ that belong to $\{A_i\}$ and $\{B_i\},$ respectively, and by $l$ the perimeter of $\cal{P}.$ We consider the quantity where ${\rm d}a$ is the Euclidean area element.
+Besides, a polygon $\mathcal{P}\subset\overline{\Omega}$ is said to be an admissible polygon if it is a curvilinear polygon whose sides are curves of Euclidean curvature $\pm 2H/y$ and vertices are chosen from among the endpoints of arcs of the families $\{A_i\}$ and $\{B_i\}.$ For an admissible polygon $\mathcal{P},$ we denote by $\alpha$ and $\beta$ the total Euclidean lengths of the arcs in the boundary $\partial \mathcal{P}$ that belong to $\{A_i\}$ and $\{B_i\},$ respectively, and by $\ell$ the Euclidean perimeter of $\cal{P}.$ We consider the quantity where ${\rm d}a$ is the Euclidean area element.

-Our main results about existence of solutions to the Dirichlet Problem for CMC surfaces with boundary data as described before are the following.
+Our main results about existence of solutions to the Dirichlet Problem for CMC surfaces with infinite boundary data as described before are the following.

 \begin{theorem} Let $\Omega$ be an admissible domain such that the family $\{B_i\}$ is empty.
 Assume that the assigned boundary data on the arcs $\{C_i\}$ is bounded below.
 Then the Dirichlet Problem has a solution in $\Omega$ if and only if